On the Complexity of Extending Storylines: Missing Proofs of

-\textbf{Reduction.} The gadgets are now arranged in such a way that each new character $N_i$ corresponds to one bin.
+\thLSEk* At high level, the gadgets are arranged in such a way that each new character $N_i$ corresponds to one bin.
 Each new character must be routed through some sparse and some dense channels and the capacities are designed in such a way that a solution with local crossing number $\chi$ exists if and only if the collected sparse channels add up to the bin capacity $B$.

 \begin{lemma} Suppose that the instance $\langle I, K, B \rangle$ of \textsc{EUBP} admits a solution $\ell$.
-Then, the corresponding instance $\langle \S, \Gamma', \S' \rangle$ of \lss admits a solution $\Gamma$. \end{lemma} \begin{proof} In order to construct $\Gamma$ from $\Gamma'$, we must draw the curves corresponding to the $k$ new characters.
+Then, the corresponding instance $\langle \S, \chi, \Gamma', \S' \rangle$ of \lss admits a solution $\Gamma$. \end{lemma} \begin{proof} In order to construct $\Gamma$ from $\Gamma'$, we must draw the curves corresponding to the $k$ new characters.
 In particular, we associate $N_i$ to the $i$-th subset of the solution $\ell$ as follows.
 If the integer $x_j$ belongs to this subset, then $N_i$ is routed through the sparse channel of $X_j$, otherwise to one of the dense channels of $X_j$.
 This can be done such that no two new characters cross each other, since we have $k-1$ dense channels above and below the sparse channel of every column.
 See \cref{fig:ex} for an illustration.

 To establish the validity of this solution, we shall verify that each character is crossed at most $\chi$ times.
 Recall that no channel is traversed by more than one character due to \cref{pr:channel}.
 The only existing characters being crossed by the new characters are the central characters of the traversed channels.
 Consider one such central character: it is crossed by exactly one new character by construction, and hence in total it receives $\chi_c + c = \chi - c + c = \chi$ crossings, as desired.
 On the other hand, each new character receives: \begin{itemize} \item $B$ crossings over all the traversed sparse channels, because the integers of any subset of $\ell$ sum up to exactly $B$; \item $\Delta(\sum_{j=0}^n x_j - B)$ crossings over all the traversed dense channels, as $\sum_{j=0}^n x_j - B$ is the sum of the integers that are not part of the subset.
 On the other hand, we noted that $\sum_{j=0}^n x_j=k \cdot B$, hence $\Delta(\sum_{j=0}^n x_j - B)=\Delta \cdot B \cdot (K-1)$. \end{itemize}